Xfinity Mobile is a low-cost cell phone service from Comcast that runs on Verizon’s #1 network. Should you try it?

 Since my phone was less than a year old and still under warranty, no additional money came out of my pocket.

 By the way, I don’t pay for the $12 a month Xfinity Mobile Protection Plan.
-I get FREE cell phone insurance by paying my wireless bill with a Wells Fargo credit card.
+I get FREE cell phone insurance by paying my wireless bill with the Uber Visa Card from Barclays.

-If you don’t have a Wells Fargo card, some U.S. Bank and First Citizens Bank credit cards also have the perk.
+Credit cards from Wells Fargo, U.S. Bank and First Citizens Bank also have this valuable perk.